-Across Colorado, most respondents said their libraries did have staff for whom Adult Services is a primary responsibility.
-However, there were clear differences among libraries.
+Across Colorado, most respondents said their libraries did have staff for whom adult services is a primary responsibility.
+However, there were clear difference among libraries.
 A minority of tiny and small libraries reported dedicated adult services staff, while a clear majority of large and medium libraries reported this staff.